-There is a staggering number of chemical phenotypes, or chemotypes, of cannabis out there.
+There are many chemical phenotypes, or chemotypes, of cannabis out there.
 A cannabis chemotype represents the chemical profile of a cannabis plant, i.e., its cannabinoid and terpene ratios.

 Chemotypes of cultivated varieties

-Most cultivars on the market are predominant in either myrcene or caryophyllene, or both.
+Most cultivars on the market are predominant in either myrcene or caryophyllene.
 However, research into the chemotypes of today's cultivars suggests that one cultivar does not necessarily express just one chemotype, but rather, may exhibit a spectrum of chemotypes.
 In other words, two plants of the same cultivated variety may have slightly different chemical expressions.
 These findings actually tell us a lot about the obsolescence of our current cannabis taxonomy — namely, the indica/sativa/hybrid classification model.

 The terms indica and sativa were originally used to describe a cannabis plant's physical traits and geographic origin, not its chemical makeup.
 Furthermore, the indica/sativa taxonomy was established long before we knew anything about cannabis terpenes and the enormous variety of chemotypes implicated by their presence in the cannabis plant.
 Their inception also came long before intensive breeding utterly diversified the chemical makeup of the cannabis plant.

-A recent study on terpene and cannabinoid expressions in a wide range of plant samples concluded that a chemotaxonomic classification — or, more accurately, classifying cannabis by its terpene and cannabinoid contents — would be more effective in identifying the best medical uses for a given cultivar.
+An in-depth study on terpene and cannabinoid expressions in a wide range of plant samples concluded that classifying cannabis by its terpene and cannabinoid contents would be more effective in identifying the best medical uses for a given cultivar.

 Chemotypes of landrace varieties

 Landrace varieties are cannabis plants grown in their native environments and geographical regions.
-Acapulco Gold, Panama Red, Afghanistan, and Durban Poison are examples of original landrace strains that were domesticated for traditional cultivation.
+Acapulco Gold, Panama Red, and Durban Poison are examples of original landrace strains that were domesticated for traditional cultivation.
 Terpenes found in naturally occurring cannabis include myrcene, caryophyllene, humulene, limonene, and pinene.
 The common expression in landrace strains probably means they represent the terpene profiles that nature intended before humans started intensive breeding.